|Other Freelang resources|

 |Find us on Facebook|

 Prussian, or Old Prussian, is an extinct Baltic language, once spoken by the inhabitants of Prussia (now north-eastern Poland and Kaliningrad).
 It probably ceased to be spoken around the beginning of the 18th century, due to many of its remaining speakers dying in the famines and bubonic plague epidemics.
 Old Prussian is distantly related to the surviving Eastern Baltic languages, Lithuanian and Latvian.
 There are a few experimental communities involved in reviving a reconstructed form of the language in Lithuania, Poland, and other countries.

-Download our free dictionary (for Windows) and browse both the Prussian-English and the English-Prussian lists.
+Download our free dictionary (for Windows or Android) and browse both the Prussian-English and the English-Prussian lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.

 English > Prussian: 1,904 words

 First upload: November 5, 2008

 We have more than dictionaries and translation!
 Check out our collection of common expressions translated in all languages, test your knowledge with our quizzes about languages, or learn more about language families.
 To stay in touch with us, read our blog about languages and follow us on Facebook.